Good Medicine - Medical School III

 “You know that’s not the point,” he protested.

-“Actually, it’s exactly the point,” I said firmly, knowing I sounded as if I was reprimanding him, which, in a way, I was.
+“Actually, that is exactly the point,” I said firmly, knowing I sounded as if I was reprimanding him, which, in a way, I was.
 “I’m not going to spend the next sixty years avoiding situations that might offend hypocritical and Pharisaical individuals at Saint Michael, Holy Transfiguration, or the Cathedral.
 That is, after all, what you’re implying.”

 “Deacon, you’re out of line,” Father Nicholas said.